 Your FrostByte will be featured on the CliC and APECS websites, in the CliC newsletter and in other educational material for multiple audiences - it is part of the public domain.
 It will also be part of the Cyrosphere Podcast Series available through iTunes.
 You should also feel free to embed your FrostByte on your webpage, share it with friends and family - and use it however you would like.

-You can use your own computer, cell phone, or whatever tool you happen to have or you can use the handy online embedded recorder below.
+You can use your own computer, cell phone, or whatever tool you happen to have.

 Using Your PC - Sound Recorder: Start/Accessories/Entertainment/Sound Recorder